-A bit about your Fiddle Leaf Fig
+About your Fiddle Leaf Fig

 Clean the leaves - give your fiddle leaf leaves a gentle clean every now and then to help the plant absorb light and to avoid potential infection.
-A gentle wipe with a cloth is enough.
+A gentle wipe with a cloth and water is enough.
 This will also keep those big green leaves looking nice and glossy.